 Practices are being encouraged to put as many suitable patients on to electronic repeat dispensing as soon as they can.
 This will speed up the process for repeat prescriptions to be authorised.

 Currently there are no medicine shortages as a result of COVID-19 or coronavirus.
-Even generic drugs like paracetamol, which have sold out in many supermarkets and pharmacies, have been stockpiled by distributors to prevent supplier issues.
+Even generic drugs like paracetamol have been stockpiled by distributors to prevent supplier issues.

 Many medications were also stockpiled to prepare for Brexit, meaning that the country is prepared to prevent shortages.

-People with health conditions which require medication should ensure they have enough to see them through an isolation period (currently one to two weeks).
+People with health conditions which require medication should ensure they have enough to see them through an isolation period (currently 10 days).

 What if there's an emergency?

 If you have a medical emergency and need an ambulance, you should continue to call 999 or the relevant emergency number in your area.